-If you've recently noticed problems with your hearing, the first step is to talk to your GP and explain how these problems are affecting your day to day life.
+If you've recently noticed problems with your hearing, the first step is to talk to your doctor and explain how these problems are affecting your day to day life.

-Your GP can carry out some basic tests to check for temporary, treatable ear problems, such as a build-up of ear wax or an ear infection.
-Your GP will have a look into your ears using a medical instrument with a light at one end.
+Your doctor can carry out some basic tests to check for temporary, treatable ear problems, such as a build-up of ear wax or an ear infection.
+Your doctor will have a look into your ears using a medical instrument with a light at one end.